WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

  #### Notes

  Although this report on k-means clustering focuses on the iris dataset, you will see in the code that I have tested against the wine dataset and the school exam marks dataset.
 The school exam marks seems to perform at the same level as the iris dataset.
-For the wine, it seems that with higher dimensionality of the features, the clustering is not as effective.
+For the wine, it seems that with higher dimensionality of the features, the clustering is not as effective (or who knows, maybe it spotted patterns in the wine features that we never thought about).